-NOTE: If you see the message "didn't check for updates" on the home page, check your installation settings (see Installation).
+NOTE: If you see the message "didn't check for updates" on the home page, check your installation settings (see Allowing Connection to Update Server).
 For the automatic update notification to work, you need an active Internet connection when you log in to vWAF.
-If you use a proxy, you must configure this proxy in the configuration file zeusafm.conf (attributes see System Configuration).
+If you use a proxy, you must configure this proxy in the configuration file stingrayaf.conf (attributes see System Configuration).